-For most common TRIACs, the leakage current refers to a manufacturer-guaranteed limit on the range of current which may be expected when the TRIAC is switched off.
-This quantity is extremely small, for example, the datasheet of the BT136, a 4A rated TRIAC, states an off-state current quantity, synonymous with leakage current.
+For most common TRIACs, the 'leakage current' refers to a manufacturer-guaranteed limit on the range of current which may be expected when the TRIAC is switched off.
+This quantity is extremely small, for example, the datasheet of the BT136, a 4A rated TRIAC, provides an off-state current quantity, this is the same as leakage current.

 Figure 2.
 A BT136 TRIAC, the equivalent symbol, and the line from the datasheet specifying the off-state (leakage) current.

 In this application example, the range is 0.1 mA to 0.5 mA with an applied voltage of 600 volts.
 A smaller applied voltage will naturally lead to smaller leakage currents.
 Calculating for the equivalent off-state resistance value would yield a range of 6 Megaohms to 1.2 Megaohms for those current values.

 Keeping this value in mind, a technician is troubleshooting a device with an open coil and measures a voltage across the coil of 112 volts, expecting to see 0 volts.
 The PLC terminal is verified OFF, and yet there are still 112 volts.
 Has the output gone bad?